wyatt8740/IBM3161-font/README.md

 I used GNU Unifont as a base because it looks somewhat similar and covers a lot of Unicode above the basic ASCII set my IBM terminal supports.

+==Contents==
+This repository contains a bitmap version of the font as well as a (slightly less complete) truetype version created through GNU Unifont's "tracing" program which it uses to create its truetype versions.
+The truetype covers 0x00 through 0x7F (the basic ASCII set), where I have extended the font to cover through 0xFF in the bitmap versions (I generated the truetype before I added 0x80-0xFF into the bitmap, and I don't have access to the scripts I made to convert to a truetype.
+They are too much effort for something I rarely use).

+==Installation==
+This depends on your platform, but I will try to lay out what works where.

+On Windows, you will want the windows bitmap .fon file and/or the TrueType font (.ttf).

+In Linux distros with X11, you'll want the OpenType bitmap (.otb) and/or the TrueType font (.ttf).

+On both those platforms the bitmap versions benefit from not getting any software subpixel rendering attempted on them like the TrueType font does.

+On Apple systems (OS X) I have not tested this font yet, but I _think_ you want to use the '.dfont' file.
+If that fails, try the .ttf or the .pt3 (PS type 3).

+==How I made it==

 I screen-scraped the font from my IBM 3161 by hand via its built-in "test" mode, where it prints out its entire ASCII character set on a single screen.
 As a result, I cannot guarantee it to be 100% accurate in terms of spacing between